juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ### Equations

 LaTeXml will insert MathML into the epub file for the equations.
 As far as I know there is nothing else that is needed to make these equations accessible.
-That said, it is recommended to use standard ams macros rather than define complicated macros yourself as these can create issue with LaTeXml.
+That said, I imagine it is possible to write equations in some non-standard way that will cause LaTeXml to not work as expected.
+It is recommended to use standard LaTeX/AMS macros rather than define complicated macros yourself as these can create issue with LaTeXml.

 ### Bibliography